 About neuroendocrine tumors

 A neuroendocrine tumor (NET) begins in the specialized cells of the body’s neuroendocrine system.
 These cells have traits of both hormone-producing endocrine cells and nerve cells.
 They are found throughout the body’s organs and help control many of the body’s functions.
-All NETs are considered malignant tumors.
+Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.
+All NETs have the potential to become metastatic.
+Most NETs take years to develop and grow slowly.
+However, some NETs can be fast-growing.
+See the Stages and Grades section to learn more.

+NETs can develop in any part of the body.
 NETs develop most commonly in the gastrointestinal (GI) tract or in the lungs (learn more about NETs of the lung).
 GI tract NETs and lung NETs used to be called carcinoid tumors.
-NETs can also develop in the pancreas (learn more about NETs of the pancreas) and other locations throughout the body.
-A rare type of NET that develops in the adrenal gland is called pheochromocytoma.
+Some NETs start in the pancreas.
+Rare types of NETs that develop in or on the adrenal glands are called pheochromocytoma or paraganglioma.
 Learn more about NETs that develop in other parts of the body.

 About GI tract NETs

-NETs can develop in any part of the body.
-The most common places they form is the GI tract or digestive system, specifically the small intestine and appendix.
-The GI tract, which starts at the esophagus and ends at the anus, plays a central role in digesting food and liquid and in processing waste.
-Neuroendocrine cells perform specific functions in the GI tract, such as controlling how quickly food moves through it.
+The most common places in the body where NETs form is the GI tract, or digestive system.
+The body's GI tract starts at the esophagus and ends at the anus.
+It plays a central role in digesting food and liquid and in processing waste.

 Because these tumors develop from neuroendocrine cells, they can make high levels of hormone-like substances called neuropeptides and amines.
 About 40% of NETs release hormones that lead to symptoms.
 These tumors are called “functional.”
-Carcinoid syndrome (see Symptoms and Signs) is a classic type of functional NET and is associated with the release of a substance called serotonin (see Diagnosis).
+Carcinoid syndrome (see Symptoms and Signs) is a classic type of functional NET and is associated with the release of a substance called serotonin (see Diagnosis), which is most commonly measured in the urine as a substance called 5-hydroxyindoleacetic acid (5-HIAA).
 In other tumors, the hormone-like substances may not be released in large enough amounts to cause symptoms, or the substances may be defective and not cause symptoms.
 These NETs are called “non-functional.”

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with a GI tract NET and general survival rates.
 Use the menu to choose a different section to read in this guide.